Starburst Galaxy

 Snapshot expiration Reduces storage by deleting data snapshots.

 Delete orphan files Reduces storage by deleting orphaned data files.
+This rule includes files that are not part of a table.

 • In the Execution details section, select an executing role and a cluster from the Select cluster the respective drop-down menus.